-Again for fiscal year 2012, the County's budget document was awarded the Government Finance Officer's Association's Distinguished Budget Presentation Award.
+Again for fiscal year 2013, the County's budget document was awarded the Government Finance Officer's Association's Distinguished Budget Presentation Award.
 As a measure of our adoption and practicing of superior financial policies and procedures, the award enhances the rating of the County in the issuance of bonds and other indebtedness.
 Rating agencies use such factors as The Distinguished Budget Presentation Award in determining the credit rating of the County.
 We intend to continue this tradition, and make it an annual award.

-This budget decreased from the prior year's budget by 0.71 percent.
-Due to current economic strains in our nation, state, and subsequently our county, the Budget Office requested each department and office to keep their budgets equal to their prior year budgets, and most met that goal.
-Those few departments and offices that increased their budgets were because of special circumstances.
-The major increases in the budget occurred in Debt Service, which increased by \$4,252,968, or 15.1 percent and Constable, Precinct 2 which increased by \$218,985, or 18.7%.
-The Constable's increase was wholly due to converting four part-time deputies to full time.
-District Judges Attorney Fees also increased \$385,000, or 23.87%.
-This account pays for court appointed attorneys.
+This budget increased from the prior year's budget by 8.41percent.
+Due to current economic uncertainties in our nation, state, and subsequently our county, the Budget Office requested each department and office to keep their budgets equal to their prior year budgets, and most met that goal.
+Those departments and offices that increased their budgets were justified in their requests due to the last few years of budget cuts.
+The major increases in the budget occurred in District Judges Fees/Services which increased by \$1.0 million, or 50 percent, Information Technology which increased by \$1.3 million, or 26 percent, Engineering which increased by \$0.4 million, or 25 percent, and Non-Departmental which increased by \$2.0 million, or 20 percent.
+The District Judges Fees/Services increase was due to historical costs of court appointed attorney fees.
+Information Technology's increase was wholly due to a transfer of telecommunications from Facilities operations to Information Technology.
+Engineering's workforce is greater by four positions compared to 2013, increasing their overall budget.
+Tax Increment Reinvestment Zone payments are made from Non-Departmental accounting unit; therefore increasing that accounting unit due to the increased payments.